 The Coast Guard, through its forefathers, is the oldest continuous seagoing service and has fought in almost every war since the Constitution became the law of the land in 1789.
-Following the War of Independence (1776-83), the Continental Navy was disbanded and from 1790 until 1798, when the U.S. Navy was created, the revenue cutters were the only national maritime service.
-The Acts establishing the Navy also empowered the President to use the revenue cutters to supplement the fleet when needed.
+After the Revolutionary War (1775-83), the Continental Navy was disbanded.
+From 1790-98, when the U.S. Navy was created, the revenue cutters were the only national maritime service.
+The acts establishing the Navy also empowered the president to use the revenue cutters to supplement the fleet when needed.
 Laws later clarified the relationship between the Coast Guard and the Navy.

-The U.S. Coast Guard is one of five branches of the US Armed Forces, and falls under the jurisdiction of the U.S. Department of Homeland Security.
-The Coast Guard's responsibilities include Search and Rescue (SAR), Maritime Law Enforcement (MLE), Aids to Navigation (ATON), Icebreaking, Environmental Protection, Port Security and Military Readiness.
-In order to accomplish these missions the Coast Guard's 38,000 active-duty men and women, 8,000 Reservists, and 35,000 Auxiliarists serve in a variety of job fields ranging from operation specialists and small-boat operators and maintenance specialists to electronic technicians and aviation mechanics.
+The Coast Guard is one of five branches of the U.S. Armed Forces and falls under the jurisdiction of the Department of Homeland Security.
+The Coast Guard's responsibilities include search and rescue (SAR), maritime law enforcement (MLE), aids to navigation (ATON), icebreaking, environmental protection, port security and military readiness.
+In order to accomplish these missions, the Coast Guard's 41,000 active-duty men and women, 7,000 reservists and 31,000 auxiliarists (as of 2018) serve in a variety of job fields ranging from operation specialists and small-boat operators and maintenance specialists to electronic technicians and aviation mechanics.

-For more information about the Coast Guard follow this link www.gocoastguard.com
+For more information about the Coast Guard follow this link.

-The Verdict: The Coast Guard is by far the least "flashy" of the branches - it gets little time in the limelight.
-It is also probably one of the tightest knit "families" of all the services.
-By and large the Coast Guard focuses on law enforcement, not large scale military operations.
-If you like the law, assuring security, working as a member of a small team, and a sea-going lifestyle, the Coast Guard may be for you.
+The Verdict: The Coast Guard is by far the least "flashy" of the branches.
+It gets little time in the limelight.
+It is also probably one of the tightest-knit "families" among the services.
+By and large, the Coast Guard focuses on law enforcement, not large-scale military operations.
+If you like the law, assuring security, working as a member of a small team and a seagoing lifestyle, the Coast Guard may be for you.
 Of course, make sure you like water and can stand being on a boat!